Route 24 and Reynolds Memorial Highway

 Brockton, Massachusetts

 Massachusetts' first fully-enclosed shopping mall was developed by the Campanelli Brothers of Boston, who ran New England's largest residential development company.
-The retail facility was built on a 48.3-acre tract, located 20 miles south of the Massachusetts State House, in suburban Brockton.
+WESTGATE SHOPPERS' PARK was built on a 48.3-acre tract.
+This was located 20 miles south of the Massachusetts State House, in suburban Brockton.

-Originally known as WESTGATE SHOPPERS' PARK, the 356,000 square foot center opened its first stores on February 24, 1963.
-A 1-level (73,000 square foot), Boston-based Gilchrist's began business on October 23, 1963.
-New London, Connecticut-based Bradlees dedicated a 1-level (75,000 square foot) Family Center on November 7, 1963.
-This was this chain's fifteenth location.
-Other charter mall tenants were Cherry & Webb ladies' wear and an F.W.
+In its original state, WESTGATE encompassed approximately 356,000 square feet.
+Its first operational stores opened on February 24, 1963.
+A 1-level (73,000 square foot), Boston-based Gilchrist's was dedicated on October 23, 1963.
+New London, Connecticut-based Bradlees opened a 1-level (75,000 square foot) Family Center on November 7th.
+Charter WESTGATE inline stores included Child World, Mister Donut, Cherry & Webb, Storey's and an F.W.
 Woolworth 5 & 10.

-WESTGATE ANNEX and WESTGATE PLAZA structures were situated in the northeast and southwest parking areas, respectively.
-These small strip centers housed additional stores.
+WESTGATE ANNEX and WESTGATE PLAZA strip centers were built in the northeast and southwest parking areas.
 Gilchrist's opened a freestanding Auto Service Center in September 1964.
-The mall site also included the freestanding Chapel At The Mall, which was attended by the Franciscan Friars of Atonement.
+The freestanding Chapel At The Mall (attended by the Franciscan Friars of Atonement) was built across the road from the complex.

-Meanwhile, the first mall expansion had been completed in March 1971.
+The first mall expansion was completed in March 1971.
 This project enlarged the Bradlees store to 110,000 square feet.
-In mid-1977, the Gilchrist's store was shuttered.
-It re-opened, as a Boston based Jordan Marsh, on October 13 of the same year.
-A Northeast Wing was added to the mall in 1984-1985, which included Marshalls, Child World and twenty additional store spaces.
+In mid-1977, Gilchrist's was shuttered.
+It re-opened, as a Boston based Jordan Marsh, on October 13, 1977.

 As a result, WESTGATE began losing tenants.
 Jordan Marsh closed and re-opened, as a Macy's, in March 1996.
 Child World and Woolworth were shuttered in 1992 and 1997, respectively.
 By 1998, WESTGATE was in a pronounced state of decline.
 Newton-based New England Development bought the mall in 1999.
 They embarked on a major renovation, repositioning the complex as a value-oriented venue.

 Marshalls expanded into a new (28,000 square foot) store.
 The original location, and a vacant Child World, were razed.
 These were replaced by a 2-level (126,000 square foot) Sears.
-A newly-expanded and renovated shopping center, now encompassing 552,900 square feet, was re-dedicated on November 26, 2000.
+When construction dust settled, the newly-expanded and renovated shopping center encompassing 552,900 leasable square feet.
+A formal dedication was held on November 26, 2000.

 Bradlees closed in March 2001.
 The building was razed and replaced by a 1-level (140,000 square foot) Filene's, which welcomed first shoppers on March 26, 2003.
-Other new mall tenants included Best Buy, Old Navy and Dick's Sporting Goods (a freestanding store built on the site of the old cinema).
+Other new mall tenants included Best Buy, Old Navy and Dick's Sporting Goods (a freestanding store built on the old cinema site).

-As a result of the Federated / May merger of 2005, Filene's was converted into a Macy's on September 9, 2006.
-The mall's original Macy's (in the old Gilchrist's / Jordan Marsh) had been vacated.
-The building was eventually bulldozed.
+Filene's morphed into a Macy's on September 9, 2006.
+The mall's original Macy's (in the old Gilchrist's-Jordan Marsh) was vacated and eventually bulldozed.
 Work was to begin on The Village, a lifestyle addition, in the spring of 2008.
-This was to be constructed on the old Gilchrist's / Jordan Marsh spot and be anchored by a Showcase megaplex cinema.
-However, the expansion, scheduled for a fall 2010 completion, was never built.
+The Village would to be built on the old Gilchrist's-Jordan Marsh spot and be anchored by a Showcase megaplex cinema.
+The expansion, scheduled for a fall 2010 completion, was never built.

 The mall's proprietor, Australia-based Babcock & Brown, declared bankruptcy.
 WESTGATE MALL was foreclosed on in October 2009, with an auction attempted in December.
 This was unsuccessful and the shopping center remained for sale.
 Newton, Massachusetts-based New England Development repurchased the property in June 2010.